Omar-OgaDevs/Omar-OgaDevs/README.md

 [![Website](https://img.shields.io/badge/<omar>-<ogadevs>-<orange>)](https://www.ogadevs.ga)

-## I'm a Husband, Father, IT Technician, and on a path to becoming a FrontEnd Developer!
+## I'm a Husband, Father, IT Technician, and on a path to becoming a Developer!

 - 🔭 I just launched my first website using GCP
 - 🌱 I’m currently learning as much as i can of everything 🤣